 - Interactive group counselling sessions and individual sessions, as per need.

-- Behaviour modification to help students to consistently say no to tobacco, thus quit.
+- Behaviour modification to help students to consistently say no to tobacco, thus quitting.

 - Periodic follow up.